alecthomas/kingpin/README.md

 - Parsed, type-safe positional arguments.
 - Support for required flags and required positional arguments
 - Callbacks per command, flag and argument.
+- Help output that isn't as ugly as sin.

 ## Simple Example